JacekPolanski/fx-commission-module/README.md

 Accounting rules:
 - Spread is added to the source-side total cost, not credited to destination.
 - Spread is booked as revenue to a technical account.
+- You can view the recorded commission inflows under: `GET /api/technical-account` (Technical Account API).

 ---